 At USC, an international student is an individual of foreign nationality who will be entering, or has already entered the United States with a student visa.
 Students already residing in the United States and holding other non-immigrant visas (for instance, O1, H2, R1, R2 or L2) are also considered international students.

 International applicants are expected to follow the same application procedure that domestic applicants follow.
 There is no special international application for admission; however, international applicants are required to submit a few extra items that are not required from domestic applicants.
-Additionally, the academic review process for international applicants can be time consuming and complex; thus international applicants are encouraged to submit all required application materials by the published application deadlines.
+Additionally, the academic review process for international applicants can be time consuming; thus international applicants are encouraged to submit official transcripts and test scores by the published application deadlines.
 Failure to do so could cause the entire application to be withdrawn from consideration.

 The following additional application materials are required from all international applicants:

 - English Language Proficiency (Test Scores) – Submit by application deadline